Success and failure are both greatly overrated. But failure gives you a whole lot more to talk about.

 - Get a sense of your client’s roles, priorities, responsibilities, and commitments.

 - Pinpoint the things that your client is currently working towards.
 You might very well find that they have conflicting goals.

 As you listen to your client’s story, pay attention to the excuses that they might be making; to the things that make them happy and unhappy; to the things they are grateful for and to the things they are tolerating; to what is missing in their life; to what they value most in life; to what they want, need and seek to create in their life, etc. It’s important to take the time to note down all these things because they will provide you with the necessary insights you need to help guide your client in the right direction moving forward.

-It’s also important to pay attention to the things that your client had previously wanted to change in their life.
+It’s also important to pay attention to the things that your client had previously wanted to change.
 Maybe they were successful, or maybe they weren’t successful at changing these things.
 It’s critical to note this down because if your client hasn’t changed over the years, then they cannot realistically expect that their life will be any different several years into the future.
 Unless they change who they are (their habitual patterns of behavior) then they will always have what they’ve had and nothing more.
-That’s unfortunately the reality of life, and it’s of course important that you make them aware of this fact.
+That’s unfortunately, unfortunately,f life, and it’s, of course, important that you make them aware of this fact.